Live-in and visiting care in Hull

 Stepped in maritime history and set upon the Humber estuary, the city of Hull is a place of discovery, excitement and activity.
 Named as the UK City of Culture in 2017, Hull is a unique hub of trading links, arts and commerce with much more than meets the eye.
 Offering a variety of different care services across the city, Hull even has its own team of Helping Hands carers.

-Meet Jennie, our Branch Manager
+Meet Leigh, our Area Care Manager

 Visiting home care in and around Hull

 For the past 30 years, Helping Hands has been offering professional and compassionate care to thousands of people across the country.
 Our aim is to enable as many people as possible to remain living independently in their own homes for as long as possible, regardless of their condition or symptoms.
-This mantra is upheld by Jennie’s team and she is extremely proud of the visiting care service provided across the Hull area.
+This mantra is upheld by the team and she is extremely proud of the visiting care service provided across the Hull area.

 Starting with 30-minute visits, visiting care varies from short check up calls all the way to hourly visits throughout the day for more intensive care needs.
 So, whether you’re living with Alzheimer’s and need someone to pop in and help you prepare your meals or if you have arthritis and need support with your personal care, we’ll put a package of care in place for you that suits all of your needs entirely.

-From light household duties, cooking and tending to your pets, to personal care, lifting and hoisting and administering medication, Jennie’s team can help with a whole host of different scenarios.
+From light household duties, cooking and tending to your pets, to personal care, lifting and hoisting and administering medication, the team can help with a whole host of different scenarios.
 And if you need to change the level of care you receive, we’ll be able to swiftly adapt to your changing requirements.

 Mum is very happy with her care – the carers are especially helping her to cope as she is adverse to showering every day.
 We can definitely put in a good recommendation for Jennie and her care team.